prognar/5-Star/PRESENTATION.md

 **The binding logic:** Whichever of the five components (Win Score, Speed, Brand, Hutbot, FSCC) has the lowest score determines what's holding the store back.
 That tells the OA what to coach on.

+**Benchmark logic (Boot Camp):** Each workshop entry carries a rolling 3-month benchmark score computed from the workshop date: after the 15th → benchmark uses scorecard from the month before; on/before 15th → two months before.
+The benchmark is the average of months N-2, N-1, and N. Only computed when all 3 months exist in available data and the workshop date is in the past.
+Future workshops show no benchmark or post-scores — the store hasn't attended yet.
+Post-scores are rolling 3-month averages at 30-day, 60-day, and 90-day offsets from the anchor.

 ---

 ### 4. `rising_star.html` — Rising Star Targeting (Cross-Zone)